Dynatrace/Dynatrace-EventDrivenAnsible/README.md

     See the License for the specific language governing permissions and limitations under the License.

-# rulebook
-  sources:
-    - dynatrace.eda.dt_esa_api:
-        dt_api_host:     # Dynatrace hostname to listen to
-        dt_api_token:    # API token

 ## Additional Questions/Remarks

-If you do have additional questions/remarks, feel free to reach out to OSPO, either via slack or email.
+If you do have additional questions/remarks, feel free to reach out to Dynatrace support(support@dynatrace.com), either via slack or email.

 If you think this template did not solve all your problems, please also let us know, either with a message or a pull request.
 Together we can improve this template to make it easier for our future projects.